jessetvogel/rust-web/README.md

 # Backstory

 For quite some time, I've been torn about typescript.

-One on hand, it brings stronger typing to javascript improving correctness.

-One the other hand, it comes with a heavy build system with heavy cost on simplicity.
+It brings stronger typing to javascript making me more confident about the code but it comes with a heavy build system that makes debugging a lot more complex.

-While undecided, I had to build something that really relied on correctness, a financial application, and realized that how much I don't trust typescript even for what's design to do.
+At some point I had to build a new application that I really cared that correctness and realized how much I don't trust typescript even for what's design to do.

 I then tried different wasm based frameworks like Leptos and Yew.
-These were great at correctness, I was confident that my code would work but they require hundereds of dependencies just to get started.
-At that point I digged into it more and realised that these dependencies come from `wasm-bindgen`.
+These crates were great at correctness and I was confident about the result but the come with a cost.
+Each requires hundereds of dependencies just to get started.

-The `wasm-bindgen` crate is great, it's the standard in developing client side code with Rust and wasm and is maintained by [The Rust and WebAssembly Working Group](https://rustwasm.github.io).
-The crate focuses on performance and has bindings for most browser APIs but that came at a cost through the number of dependencies it requires.
 For reference, leptos development tool `cargo-leptos` depends on other 485 crates and `leptos` itself on 231 more.

+When I digged into it more, I realised that these dependencies come from `wasm-bindgen`.
+The `wasm-bindgen` crate is the standard in developing client side code with Rust and is maintained by [The Rust and WebAssembly Working Group](https://rustwasm.github.io), the group that's maintaining webassembly itself.

-So, I setup out to build a web framework that aims for both simplicity and correctness, one that's based on Rust but has no dependencies.
+So, I setup out to build a web framework that allows to build client side applications with Rust but it's still simple and `tinyweb` is the result.
+A client side Rust framework build in <800 lines of code.

 # Credits

-Credits to [Richard Anaya](https://github.com/richardanaya) for his work on [web.rs](https://github.com/richardanaya/web.rs) that provided solutions to some practical challenges in this library especially his work on [async support](https://github.com/richardanaya/web.rs/blob/master/crates/web/src/executor.rs).
-Also, to [Greg Johnston](https://github.com/gbj) for [his videos](https://www.youtube.com/@gbjxc/videos) that made working with signals in Rust easy.
+Credits to [Richard Anaya](https://github.com/richardanaya) for his work on [web.rs](https://github.com/richardanaya/web.rs) that provided ideas to practical challenges on [async support](https://github.com/richardanaya/web.rs/blob/master/crates/web/src/executor.rs).
+Also, to [Greg Johnston](https://github.com/gbj) for [his videos](https://www.youtube.com/@gbjxc/videos) that show how to use Solid.js-like signals in Rust.